Alev Kelter: Rugby career

 She won a silver medal at the 2015 Pan American Games as a member of the United States women's national rugby sevens team.
 She also made the squad at the 2016 Summer Olympics in Brazil.

 Kelter was named in the Eagles squad to the 2017 Women's Rugby World Cup in Ireland.

 In January 2022 the English rugby side Saracens Women announced that they had signed her for the rest of the 2021–22 Premier 15s season.
 She was named in the Eagles squad for the 2022 Pacific Four Series in New Zealand.
 She was selected in the Eagles squad for the 2021 Rugby World Cup in New Zealand.

 She has also played for the Northern Loonies in Premier Rugby Sevens, and was part of the 2021 Inaugural Championship team and the 2023 Women's Championship.
 She won the Finals MVP in 2023.
 She signed with English club, Loughborough Lightning, for the 2024–25 Premiership Women's Rugby season.

 Kelter won a bronze medal in rugby sevens at the 2024 Summer Olympics.

 On February 18, 2025, it was announced that the Bay Breakers had signed her for the inaugural season of the Women's Elite Rugby competition.
 She scored a try in the closely contested test against Japan in Los Angeles on April 26, 2025, the Eagles lost the game 33–39.

 On May 17, 2025, in the United States' match against Australia in the 2025 Pacific Four Series, Kelter received a red card in the 79th minute for an illegal act on the field.
 Whilst being tackled by Australian player Georgina Friedrichs, Kelter stamped several times on her head.
 Kelter was given a straight red card by referee Aimee Barrett-Theron, who described her actions as "thuggery".
 Former Australia men's centre Morgan Turinui said her actions were "disgusting".
 Kelter received a three-match sanction from World Rugby, which was reduced from six matches, with World Rugby's Independent Disciplinary Committee stating: "Taking all considerations into account, including the player’s disciplinary record, early acknowledgment of foul play and her clear remorse, the Disciplinary Committee determined that full mitigation was appropriate, resulting in a final sanction of three matches."

-She was selected in the Eagles side on July 17 to the 2025 Women's Rugby World Cup that will be held in England.
+She was selected in the Eagles side on July 17 to the 2025 Women's Rugby World Cup that was held in England.